 This is a soft way of protection without disturbing real user’s experience on your site.
 Honeypot protection is a method to add a hidden field in your forms which will not be visible on the browser frontend.
 However, this hidden field will be there in the source code and hence bots can find this field.
 The plugin offering this protection will simply stop any form submissions with the value filled for the hidden field.
 If the hidden field is not filled, then the plugin will assume it is a real human user.

 Unfortunately, there are not many plugins offer this honeypot protection for WordPress.
 You can use All In One WP Security & Firewall (AIOWPS) plugin to enable honeypot protection to all the forms in your site.
 You can enable this option under “WP Security > Brute Force > Honeypot” section.
 This plugin will redirect the robots to localhost IP address http://127.0.0.1/ when the hidden filed is filled.
 However, you can only enable this option for login form to protect brute force attack and not on other forms like comment submission form.

 Google reCAPTCHA Protection

 This is the most popular way to add CAPTCHA protection in WordPress forms.
-However, you need to get API keys from Google using your Google account and integrate them with the plugin.
-This will show a set of images from which users need to identify the correct images to proceed further.
-We do not recommend using Google reCAPTCHA due to the following reasons:
+However, you need to get site key and secret key from Google using your Google account and integrate them with the plugin.
+You can use V3 and V2 invisible mode without any user interaction.
+If you want to use traditional I’m not a robot v2, all users need to select a checkbox before submitting the form.
+If Google detects suspicious action, then user need to identify the correct images to proceed further.
+Remember the followings when using Google reCAPTCHA on your site receiving global traffic: